 I recently had the pleasure of visiting the Land of the Incas, Peru.
-Besides the many amazing sights, a local popular tea also held a fascination for me.
+Besides the many amazing sights, a popular local tea also held a fascination for me.
 The Peruvians and others in the same area are partial to a tisane made with coca leaves.
-The resulting drink has been described as very similar to Japanese green tea with its grassy notes and smooth quality.
-(Please note, I do not do any drug – wine is probably my max)
+The resulting drink has been described as very similar to Japanese green tea, with its grassy notes and smooth quality.
+(Please note, I do not do drugs; wine is probably my max.)

-The coca tea or mate de coca has been an intriguing concept to those who have heard of it but have never encountered it.
+Coca tea, or mate de coca, has been an intriguing concept to those who have heard of it but have never encountered it.
 You can't get it in the United States.
 However, there have been anecdotes of people going to Peruvian or Bolivian restaurants, explicitly asking for coca tea, and getting it even though it's not on the menu.

 Although it is generally considered a safe drink, coca tea does come from the coca plant, so people tend to make certain assumptions about it.
 However, those who have had it have noted its initial sweet taste, followed by a bitter aftertaste accompanied by a slight tingling sensation in the mouth.

 I was greeted with Coca Tea when checking into the hotel at Cuzco.

 Some have described the overall experience as pleasant, but this could very well be an acquired taste.
 I, for one, wasn't really impressed.
 To me, it tasted like plain grass steeped in hot water.
 When I was a kid in Japan, I used to play on the grass in "akiya" (an abandoned or vacant house), and coca tea reminded me of the smell of grass and dirt.
 Although it's a fond memory, it doesn't exactly have a palatable association.

 Me drinking Coca tea in the hotel lobby in Cuzco, I felt a bit awkward honestly